werdroid/Arduino_LS7366R/README.md

 - Wire your components with SPI to Arduino like the photo below
 - Wire the two slave lines
-- Copy LS7366R.h and LS7366R.cpp in your project
+- Copy LS7366R.h and LS7366R.cpp in your project from LS7366R_example

 ```cpp
 #include <SPI.h>